Neil-Watkins1/NeilW_PDA/Testing_Week_5/testing_task_1.md

 # line 28 should be def and the variables being passed in require a comma between them.

 # line 30 .name is not a method or an instance of the card class
-# need to return the hash of the card
+# need to return the hash of the card or the correct variable names.

 def self.cards_total(cards)